bdunn44/FontAwesome-Vaadin/README.md

 ##Troubleshooting

-If you've upgraded from an older version of Vaadin (prior to 7.1) you may also need to update the `styles.scss` file for your theme.
+If you've upgraded from an older version of Vaadin (prior to 7.1) you may need to update the `styles.scss` file for your theme.
 It should include the `addons.scss` mixin like this:

 ```scss
 @import "addons.scss";